-Utilizing CMS guidelines and Milliman Care Guidelines (MCG) to review criteria, Great Plains Medicare Advantage's Utilization Management department and the Plan's Medical Directors will conduct a medical necessity review.
+The Plan's Utilization Management department uses CMS guidelines and Milliman Care Guidelines (MCGs) to conduct a medical necessity review.
 Great Plains Medicare Advantage is responsible for final authorization.

-Great Plains Medicare Advantage's preferred method for concurrent review is a live dialogue between our Utilization Management nursing staff and the facility UM staff within 1 Business Day of notification or on the last covered day.
-If clinical information is not received within 24 hours of admission or on the last covered day, an administrator denial may be issued, or the medical necessity will be made on the existing clinical criteria.
-If it is not feasible for the facility to contact Great Plains Medicare Advantage via phone, facilities may fax the member's clinical information within one business day of notification to 1-844-637-4760 (TTY 711).
+Great Plains Medicare Advantage's preferred method for concurrent review is a live dialogue between our Utilization Management nursing staff and the facility UM staff within one business day of notification or on the last covered day.
+If clinical information is not received within 24 hours of admission or on the last covered day, an administrative denial may be issued, or the medical necessity will be made on the existing clinical criteria.
+Facilities must fax the member's clinical information within one business day of notification to (605) 312-8219.

-Specific to the ISNP: Review is not required for readmission to the referring NF (the member's primary nursing facility); however, if the patient is transitioning to an alternate facility, requests for review should be faxed to 1-844-637-4760 (TTY 711).
+Review is not required for readmission to the referring Facility (the member's primary nursing facility); however, if the patient is transitioning to an alternate facility, requests for review should be faxed to (605) 312-8219.

-A Great Plains Medicare Advantage Medical Director reviews all acute, rehab, long-term acute care (LTAC) and SNF confinements that do not meet medical necessity criteria and issues a determination.
-If the Great Plains Medicare Advantage Medical Director deems the inpatient or

-SNF confinement does not meet medical necessity criteria, the Medical Director will issue an adverse determination (a denial).
-The Utilization Management nurse or designee will notify the provider(s), e.g. facility, attending/ordering provider verbally and in writing and will notify the member as required by law.
+A Plan Medical Director reviews all acute, rehab, long-term acute care (LTAC) and SNF confinements that do not meet medical necessity criteria and issues a determination.
+If the Plan Medical Director determines that the inpatient or SNF confinement does not meet medical necessity criteria, the Plan will issue an adverse determination (a denial).
+The Utilization Management nurse or designee will notify the provider(s), verbally and in writing and will notify the member as required by law.
 The criteria used for the determination is available to the practitioner/facility upon request.
-To request a copy of the criteria on which a decision is made, please contact 1-844-637-4760 (TTY 711).
+To request a copy of the criteria on which a decision is made, please contact Customer Service at (844) 637-4760.

 For members receiving hospital care and for those who transfer to a non-referring SNF or Acute Inpatient Rehabilitation Care, Great Plains Medicare Advantage will approve the request or issue a denial if the request is not medically necessary.
-Great Plains Medicare Advantage will also issue a denial if a member who is already receiving care in an Acute Inpatient Rehabilitation Facility has been determined to no longer require further treatment at that level of care.
+Great Plains Medicare Advantage will also issue a denial if a member who is already receiving care in an Acute Inpatient Rehabilitation Facility has been determined to no longer require further treatment at that level of 1care.
 This document will include information on the members' or their authorized representatives' right to file an expedited appeal, as well as instructions on how to do so if the member or member's physician does not believe the denial is appropriate.

 Great Plains Medicare Advantage also issues written Notice of Medicare Non-Coverage (NOMNC) determinations by CMS guidelines.
 The facility is responsible for delivering the notice to the member or their authorized representative/power of attorney (POA) and for having the member, authorized representative or POA sign the notice within the written time frame listed in the Adverse Determination section of the provider manual.
-The facility is expected to fax a copy of the signed NOMNC back to Utilization Management Department at the number provided.
+The facility is expected to fax a copy of the signed NOMNC back to Utilization Management department at the number provided.
 The NOMNC includes information on members' rights to file a fast-track appeal.
 Capitated Nursing Facilities must continue to follow their standard NOMNC process for capitated services.
 The Plan will not generate these NOMNCs.